CBE544/CBE544-2019.github.io/Clusters.md

 ## Logging Into the Computing Clusters

-Once you account on Stampede has been activated.
+Once you account on Chestnut has been activated.
 Follow the instructions and tests to make sure everything is set up properly and functional.

 ## Contents
 1. [Installation](#installation)